haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ### Using a Case Statement

-Let's write a case statement which will read the color of the suit
+Let's write a case statement which will read the color of the suit:

 ```haskell
 -- Show the color of the suit